LeDSantos/catkin_ws_autonomous_tidy_up/README.md

 This repository has the proposed modules implementations in the **automomous_tidy_up package for ros melodic.**

-More details at the Master's thesis [here](https://lume.ufrgs.br/handle/10183/289273) and on the paper [here]().
+More details at [the Master's thesis](https://lume.ufrgs.br/handle/10183/289273) and on the [paper]().
 Video of the test with the real robot at University of Oslo lab [here](https://www.youtube.com/playlist?list=PL93mJkxVSzyQpZxOhE7NLlZv27-3-pwFS).

 Robot tidying up the yellow cup from the test with the real robot, speedup x10: